 - Eat more fiber to help lower cholesterol levels.
 Eat at least 5 servings of fruits and vegetables each day.
 Eat 3 ounces of whole-grain foods each day.
 Legumes (beans) are also a good source of fiber.

 - Exercise regularly to help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
-Ask your caregiver about the best exercise plan for you.
-Do not start an exercise program without asking your caregiver.
+Regular exercise can also decrease your risk for heart problems.
+Ask your healthcare provider about the best exercise plan for you.
+Do not start an exercise program without asking your healthcare provider.